MichalTesnar/michaltesnar.github.io/blog-posts/2024-12-15-quitting-llms.md

 **I strongly believe that taking hold of the reasoning process will pay off down the line.**
 When you need to advance on the process you have done before, rewrite it, improve or adjust or even explain, you will have a better mental model of the problem.
 The examples that go for me are becoming better at solving mathematical problems, which only comes through solving problems, or learning to code better, which cannot be learned through just prompting ChatGPT but has to be done through the pain of doing it.

-For now, I for myself disabled coding copilot when programming, and try to look up answers on other sources, rather than letting than be generated.
+For now, I for myself disabled coding copilot when programming, and try to look up answers on other sources, rather than letting them be generated.

 *Unless maybe coding and solving Math problems are obsolete skills, the ones worth learning.
 But then we have a completely different discussion...*
 ##### Final Remarks